 We offer the full line of Unnecto products at a large variety of physical and online retail stores as well as through the Unnecto Store.

 How can I return a purchase from the Unnecto Store?

 If you are not satisfied with your Unnecto purchase you can return your whole order, or a part of your order, by going to http://unnecto.com/english/returns/ All return requests must be received within 14 days of the date your order was received.

 I am an electronic store/distributor/importer/carrier: How do I inquire about carrying your brand?

 Unnecto appreciates your business and would appreciate the opportunity to work with you.
-We are located in the US and you can contact our sales team at (212) 683-1817 or email us at email@example.com.
+We are located in the US and you can contact our sales team by email at firstname.lastname@example.org.
 You can also fill out our distributor contact form here.

 Can I use non Unnecto accessories with my Unnecto phone?

 Unnecto guarantees that all Unnecto phones will work with Unnecto accessories.
 However, we cannot guarantee that your device will work with every brand of accessories.
 Please make sure to use Unnecto accessories for a great experience.